 Let’s start at the top and try to demystify Cosmetic Compliance as we go along:

 So to recap…two portals, two RP addresses, both can be on the pack if the same product is sold here as in the EU.
-If your products have been developed by us then all this collating and inputting for Compliance in the UK happens automatically.
-We gather documents, reports and results obtained through you, put it in the correct format and then pass to our Toxicologist who undertakes the CPSR or Cosmetic Product Safety Report.
+If your products have been developed by us then all the collating and inputting for Compliance in the UK happens automatically.
+We gather documents, reports and results obtained through you, put them in the correct format and then pass to our Toxicologist who undertakes the CPSR or Cosmetic Product Safety Report.
 If you also wish us to set you up on the UK portal we can also do this and also advise on the duties of the Responsible Person.

-4. The list of what we require to do this for you is or should be familiar to any manufacturers you may be using.We need Safety Data sheets and Certificates of Analysis for each raw material, in fact we have a check list that you can ask them for…having explained what the potential use for them is then this requirement is self explanatory.
+- The list of what we require to do undertake Compliance for you is or should be familiar to any other manufacturers you may be using.We need Safety Data sheets and Certificates of Analysis for each raw material, in fact we have a check list that you can ask them for…having explained what the potential use for them is then this requirement is self-explanatory.

-9. Container detail…yes we need your supplier of whatever your product goes into to certify what the material is….ok now this seems a bit extreme but since there have been incidences of plastic leeching into product in the past it make sense.
+- Container detail…yes we need your supplier of whatever your product goes into to certify what the material is….ok now this seems a bit extreme but since there have been incidences of plastic leeching into product in the past it make sense.
 Also everyone is now becoming more aware of recyclability of materials so let’s face it, it’s been a long time coming and this industry has to clean its act up.

 - Marketing Claims …this has to be dealt with on its own since its fairly major…..no claims can be made until they are substantiated …..say it improves lines and wrinkles and you have to prove it.

-Say something is going to cure something and it’s a medicine and not going to be covered by Cosmetic regulations but even more stringent and far reaching tests are required and not something we undertake.
+Say something is going to cure something and it’s a medicine and not going to be covered by Cosmetic regulations but even more stringent and far-reaching tests are required and not something we undertake.

 No no’s….. yes that s right, you can no longer say no to anything so for example ‘no parabens’ or ‘not tested on animals’ …there is so much more to this one that I will need to write a whole blog for it alone to update it before long.

 Needless to say, we can help with the whole CPNP Cosmetic Product Notification Portal set up and inputting, collating all the information above in a format suited to our Toxicologist and the CPSR, Cosmetic Product Safety Report that will ensue.
 We can also help with RP services both here at home in the UK and in the EU